theapache64/theapache64.github.io/src/content/blog/learning-basic-electronics-by-building-fireflies.md

 ---

 ![alt text](9f82a046ec3d9d73e5ff321148b55bc8eba02f87.png)

 I love fireflies.
 But in recent years, they stopped coming for reasons I don't know.
 No tiny, glowing dots in the dark like they used to.
-I miss them more than I expected 😔
+I miss them more than I expected.

-One day I decided to make my own fireflies.
-I discovered something called an Astable Multivibrator.
+Few weeks ago, I decided to make my own fireflies.
+I discovered something called an [Astable Multivibrator](https://www.electronics-tutorials.ws/waveforms/astable.html).
 It looked like magic to me TBH.
-A tiny circuit, with minimal components, that could automatically switch from ON to OFF and OFF to ON state (without an explicit "timer" component).
+A tiny circuit, with **minimal** components, that could automatically switch from ON to OFF and OFF to ON state (without an explicit "timer" component).

 But there was one big problem: I didn’t know the first thing about electronics, not even the difference between voltage and current.
 Plus, now I needed to learn what a resistor, a capacitor, and a transistor is.

 It was slow going, but step by step, I picked up the basics.
 I kept asking AI tools with my questions—sometimes embarrassingly simple ones and slowly, the fog began to lift 😇

 ![one of my first conversations with Perplexity AI about the circuit](image-46.png)